ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/routing.md

-The <code>init(...)</code> method provides us with the <code>Router</code> and router allows us to define what happens for GET, POST, PUT and DELETE requests.
+The <code>init(...)</code> method provides us with the <code>Router</code> and router allows us to define what happens for GET, POST, PUT, OPTIONS, HEAD and DELETE requests.

+And if you want to route a http method not yet supported by Ninja out of the box you can always use
+<code>route.METHOD("MY_CUSTOM_HTTP_METHOD").route(...)...</code>.

 <div class="alert alert-info">
 Routes are matched top down.
 If an incoming request potentially maps to